AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_1/Unit2.md

 ___________________________________________________________________________________________________________________

 Recall that primitive data types are int, double, boolean & String.
 A wrapper class is a class that allows you to extend a primitive type into an object.
 A wrapper class contains a single attribute that is its primitive type.
 For example, `Integer` is a wrapper class for primitive type `int`.
 For every Wrapper Class there is a corresponding primitive type <see below>.
 Integer belongs to the Java.lang package that can be found in the [API documentation](https://docs.oracle.com/en/java/javase/14/docs/api/index.html) that we reviewed in a prior lesson.

+**Why do we need Wrapper Classes?**

+There are instances that using a Wrapper class in Java is appropriate:

+- They convert primitive data types into objects.
+Objects are needed if we wish to modify the arguments passed into a method (because primitive types are passed by value).
+- The classes in java.util package handles only objects and hence wrapper classes help in this case too.
+- Data structures such as an ArrayList, store only objects and not primitive types.

+**What are the advantages of using Wrapper Classes**

+- Collections allowed only object data.
+- On object data we can call multiple methods compareTo(), equals(), toString()
+- Cloning process only objects
+- Object data allowed null values.

 <details><summary>Wrapper Classes</summary>
 <p>